Robust Dynamic Multi-Modal Data Fusion: A Model Uncertainty Perspective: Model

 Recall that we consider 2 modalities here for the sake of clarity in presentation.
 The combination of ``\emph{usefulness}" values of 2 modalities can be represented by a vector $[\mathcal{U}_{1,t}, \mathcal{U}_{2,t}]$.
 This ``\emph{usefulness}" vector has 4 value options in total, namely $[1,1],[1,0],[0,1]$ and $[0,0]$.
 Each value option corresponds to a specific hypothesis of the true likelihood function $L^{\star}_{t}(\textbf{x}_t)$.
 Specifically, the value option $[1,1]$ corresponds to a hypothesis of $L^{\star}_{t}(\textbf{x}_t)=L^{(1)}_{t}(\textbf{x}_t)\triangleq L_{1,t}(\textbf{x}_t)L_{2,t}(\textbf{x}_t)$, the same as in Eqn.(\ref{eqn:likelihood_factor}); $[1,0]$ to $L^{\star}_{t}(\textbf{x}_t)=L^{(2)}_{t}(\textbf{x}_t)\triangleq L_{1,t}(\textbf{x}_t)L^0_2$; $[0,1]$ to $L^{\star}_{t}(\textbf{x}_t)=L^{(3)}_{t}(\textbf{x}_t)\triangleq L^0_1L_{2,t}(\textbf{x}_t)$;and $[0,0]$ to $L^{\star}_{t}(\textbf{x}_t)=L^{(4)}_{t}(\textbf{x}_t)\triangleq L^0_1L^0_2$.
 Here $L^0_i$ denotes the likelihood function of the $i$th modality in case of its observation being useless, due to e.g., sensor faults or communication failures.

-Assume that we have no prior knowledge about the distribution of $\textbf{y}_{i,t}$ when the $i$th modality fails at time $t$, then an appropriate choice is to assume that $\textbf{y}_{i,t}$ is uniformly distributed across its value space.
-Thus we can set $L^0_i=1/V_i$, where $V_i$ denotes the volume of $\textbf{y}_{i,t}$'s value space.
-In this way, the value of $L^0_i$ is not dependent on $\textbf{y}_{i,t}$ anymore.
+Assume that, when the $i$th modality fails at time $t$, $\textbf{y}_{i,t}$ is uniformly distributed across its value space, whose volume is denoted by $V_i$.
+Set $L^0_i=1/V_i$ if $\textbf{y}_{i,t}$ is within this value space, otherwise let $L^0_i=0$.
+Note that this is an appropriate likelihood function for doing Bayesian model selection or averaging, as it integrates to 1 over the value space of $\textbf{y}_{i,t}$.